AuliaSabrina02/MATERIAL-NON-SYSTEM/README.md

 # 📋 Overview

-Material Non System is a web-based warehouse management application developed to support the management of non-system materials at PT XYZ Manufacturing Batam.
+Material Non System is a web-based warehouse management application developed to support non-system material management in a manufacturing environment.

-The system is designed to improve warehouse operational efficiency by reducing manual processes, centralizing material information, and providing better visibility of material activities.
+The system is designed to improve warehouse operational efficiency by reducing manual processes, organizing material information, and providing better visibility of material activities.

-The application manages the complete material workflow, starting from material requests, reservation, receiving, put away, picking, scheduling, and monitoring through an integrated dashboard.
+The application manages the material workflow, including material requests, reservations, receiving, put away, picking, scheduling, and monitoring through an integrated dashboard.

 ---